mlswg/mls-extensions/draft-ietf-mls-extensions.md

 Including the data by hash only allows group members to agree on the data indirectly, relying on the collision resistance of the associated hash function.
 The data itself, however, may have to be transmitted out-of-band to new joiners.

-#### GroupContextExtensions

-MLS allows applications to modify GroupContext extensions via the GroupContextExtension proposal.
-However, control via that proposal involves including all GroupContext extensions in each such proposal.
-This makes data management more costly than via extension-specific proposals, which can, for example, include only the data to be changed for a given GroupContext extension, or define semantics that allow modification based on local data only.

 ## Extension Design Guidance